Doilies aren’t just for sitting on the table under a teacup – turn them into doily wall art using Mod Podge, scrapbook paper and canvases.

 - Craft knife and mat

-You have to work quickly, and get the corners well.
+You have to work quickly on your doily wall art, and get the corners well.
 Tip: you should probably use a bigger brush.
 It will help you smooth faster.
 Lay the paper down and smooth thoroughly – wipe away any Mod Podge that comes out the edges.

 Canvas is flexible, so I always turn the canvas over and smooth on the backside as well.
 Allow to dry for 15 – 20 minutes.
 Your doily wall art is well on the way to being done.
 Repeat with your second canvas.

 I used my thick Mod Podge Fabric to add dots here and there on the doily.
-I didn't coat the whole thing with Mod Podge, just areas, especially around the edges since they curl.
+There’s no need to coat the whole thing with Mod Podge, just areas, especially around the edges (since they curl).